Image courtesy of Archant - HRH The Princess Royal at BT, Adastral Park

 Planning for a Royal Visit

-If your invitation is declined
+If your invitation is not successful

-For further information and to request a copy of the guidance note for Royal Visits please contact the Lieutenancy Office.
+For further information and to request a copy of the guidance note for Royal Visits please contact the Lieutenancy office.